Syro-Malankara Catholic Church: Pre-Coonan Cross Oath

-The St. Thomas Christians, also known as Nasranis, are an ancient Christian community in India with origins traditionally traced to the evangelistic activities of Thomas the Apostle in the 1st century CE.
+The St. Thomas Christians, also known as Nasranis, are an ancient Christian community in India with origins traditionally traced to the evangelistic activities of Thomas the Apostle in the 1st century AD.
 Situated primarily in the southwestern state of Kerala, the St. Thomas Christians developed a unique identity blending elements of Indian and Syriac Christian traditions.
 They maintained a hierarchical ecclesiastical structure, often aligning with the East Syriac Church (under the Church of the East) and later the Chaldean Catholic Church.
 The community largely followed Eastern Christian liturgy, practiced Syriac liturgical traditions, and were in communion with the Patriarch of the East based in Persia.

 The arrival of Portuguese explorers in India in the late 15th century marked the beginning of significant European influence on the St. Thomas Christians.
 The Portuguese sought to bring the Indian Christians into conformity with the Latin Church and asserted their religious and administrative control through the establishment of the Diocese of Goa.
 This led to tensions, as the Portuguese pressured the community to abandon Eastern practices and adopt Latinized customs, culminating in the Synod of Diamper in 1599, which formally placed the St. Thomas Christians under the jurisdiction of the Catholic Archbishopric of Goa and imposed Latin rites and customs.
 These measures sparked resistance among the St. Thomas Christians, who sought to preserve their traditions and ecclesiastical autonomy.
 By the mid-17th century, these grievances intensified, setting the stage for the historic Coonan Cross Oath.

 A diagram showing the history of the divisions among the Saint Thomas Christians.

 Coonan Cross Oath

 A protest took place in 1653 with the Coonan Cross Oath (Oath of the bent cross).
-Under the leadership of Archdeacon Thomas, the Thomas Christians publicly took an oath that they would not obey the Jesuit Bishops.
-Church historian KOOTHUR observes that "the 'Coonan Cross' revolution obviously was the final outbreak of the storm that had been gathering on the horizon of the ecclesial life of the St. Thomas Christians for over a century."
+Under the leadership of Archdeacon Thomas, the Thomas Christians publicly took an oath stating that they would not obey the Jesuit Bishops.

 Rome sent Carmelites in two groups from the Propagation of the Faith to Malabar headed by Fr.
 Sebastiani and Fr.
 Hyacinth.
 Fr.
 Sebastiani arrived first in 1655 and began to speak directly with the archdeacon, Thoma I. Fr.
 Sebastiani, with the help of Portuguese, gained the support of many, especially with the support of Palliveettil Chandy, Kadavil Chandy Kathanar and Vengoor Geevarghese Kathanar.
 These were the three of the four counselors of Thoma I, who along with Thoma I, had defected with Francisco Garcia Mendes, Archbishop of Cranganore, before the arrival of Sebastaini, according to Jesuit reports.